nMPyC/nmpyc/docs/source/start.rst

 .. note::

-   Please use the :py:module:`nmpyc.nmpyc_array` functions and the :py:class:`nmpyc.nmpyc_array.array` class for the calculations in the code to ensure error-free functionality of the program.
+   Please use the :py:mod:`nmpyc.nmpyc_array` functions and the :py:class:`nmpyc.nmpyc_array.array` class for the calculations in the code to ensure error-free functionality of the program.
 Further informations about this issue can be found at the API References and the FAQ section.

 Creating the System Dynmaics